ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ## Introduction

 OAuth2 authentication is a crucial component of modern web applications.
-Recently, I have been learning this technology and implemented a login system for the Axum web application using Google OAuth2 for a study.
+Recently, I have been learning this technology and have implemented a login system for an Axum web application using Google OAuth2 as a study project.
-In this post, I will explain my implementation in detail and discuss some technical considerations.
+In this post, I will explain my implementation in detail and discuss some technical considerations I made.
 I use simplified code snippets for ease of explanation.
-The complete code for this implementation is available at [https://github.com/ktaka-ccmp/axum-google-oauth2](https://github.com/ktaka-ccmp/axum-google-oauth2).
-Feel free to reference it as I go through the implementation details.
+The complete code for this implementation is available at https://github.com/ktaka-ccmp/axum-google-oauth2.
+Feel free to reference it as I explain the implementation details.

+## Overview of OAuth2 Authentication

-## Basic Flow
+### Basic Authentication Flow

-Let's understand how our authentication flow works:
+Let's roughly understand how our authentication flow works:

 ```mermaid
 sequenceDiagram